Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 <img width="808" height="541" alt="Screenshot_2" src="https://github.com/user-attachments/assets/8cc89dd6-a478-4236-b7af-67fcfff219cb" />

 The structure we found seems to be called IMAGE_IMPORT_BY_NAME.
-The first 2 bytes are Hint (ignore) them.
+The first 2 bytes are Hint (ignore them).
 Then we can see the ASCII text (Function Name)

 # 3- File on HD X Memory

 If the file is on HD, IaT points tothe function names.
 But if it's loaded on memory, it points to the libraries addresses (names are substituted by addresses - linker)

+If loaded in memory: To obtain the names, we need to look at the ILT (Import Lookup Table).

 # 4- How IAT Works